 Quality small acreage property along the Trans-Canada Highway in Malakwa between Sicamous and Revelstoke (20 km east of Sicamous and 50 km west of Revelstoke).

 Property is 5.55 acres of flat and cleared land with good access, power and partial services.
 The land has been vacant for many years, its former use (two owners ago) was a motel that burned down many years ago, all debris has been removed and it is ready for its next chapter.
 Across the side road is a café, behind the land and towards the Eagle River are a couple of private residences, while across the hwy is a larger agricultural property.

 Bring your ideas for development.
 No local zoning bylaws.
-Development ideas that would suit the site and area are a greenhouse operation with good access to trucking and transport, gas bar, motel, recreational storage for boats, sleds, toys, and a possible residential component to capture those frequenting area for sledding in winter or boating in Shuswap in summer.
+Development ideas that would suit the site and area are a hobby farm and residence, recreational property, greenhouse operation with good access to trucking and transport, B&B, etc.

 3785 Malakwa Road - Malakwa, BC

 Property fronts on both Malakwa Frontage and Bertholm Road.